 Five Year Construction Plan

 Wright County updates it’s Five-Year Construction Plan every two years.
 This update involves adding two years to the program and updating/revising the other years within the program.
+The Five Year Plan was last updated on December 15, 2020.

 The Wright County Highway Department is responsible for the maintenance and administration of over 512 miles of county highways and 39 county bridges.
 This includes activities such as engineering design, construction management, signing, signals, and routine maintenance of all kinds (snowplowing, patching potholes, crack sealing, mowing roadsides, cleaning culverts, brush cutting, etc.).Roadway DescriptionsThe county roadway system is comprised of two different categories: